squared-studio/common/docs/rtl/circular_xbar.md

 ## Description

 The `circular_xbar` module is a parameterized SystemVerilog module that implements a circular crossbar switch.
-The module uses a multiplexer to select the appropriate output based on the rotation base select.
+The module uses a xbar to select the appropriate output based on the rotation base select.

 ## Parameters
 |Name|Type|Dimension|Default Value|Description|